fieryhenry/tbcms/README.md

 I won't go into detail on how to do all of the individual steps such as how to extract the apk, sign it and setup Frida.
-You can find tutorials on how to do all of that online.s
+You can find tutorials on how to do all of that online.

-1.
-    You will need to modify the game to always verify the nyanko-signature of the server responses as we don't know PONOS's private key.
+1. You will need to modify the game to always verify the nyanko-signature of the server responses as we don't know PONOS's private key.
 This can be done using [Frida](https://frida.re/) and this script:

     ```js
     let func_name = "_ZN5Botan11PK_Verifier14verify_messageEPKhmS2_m" // 64 bit